We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Binance is the best-rated exchange to sell BTC for several reasons.
 It is the largest crypto platform by trading volume, available in more than 100 countries, which makes it highly accessible to individuals around the world.
 Its users can sell BTC directly for fiat via the trading exchange or a single ‘Convert' feature to quickly and safely swap between currencies.

-Secondly, Binance is one of the cheapest exchanges with a default 0.10% fee for transactions on the Exchange.
+Secondly, Binance is one of the cheapest exchanges, with a default 0.10% fee for transactions on the exchange.
 Once the Bitcoin has been converted to fiat, the user can then proceed to withdraw the swapped fiat to their bank account.
-What makes Binance stand out as the best place to sell Bitcoin is the ability to convert Bitcoin into fiat and stablecoins with zero fees.
+What makes Binance stand out as the best place to sell Bitcoin is its ability to convert Bitcoin into fiat and stablecoins with zero fees.